This Easy Guacamole Delivers Exactly the Flavors You Crave

 Juice of one lime

 Cut the avocados in half and remove the pit.
-Spoon the flesh of the avocados into a molcajete, mortar and pestle, or mixing bowl.
-Add the onion, jalapeño, cilantro, and salt, and combine.
+Spoon the flesh of the avocados into the molcajete and mash it, mixing with the onion and chile paste.
 Add the lime juice and stir gently, so as not to crush the ingredients too aggressively.
 Taste and adjust seasonings as desired.